yalelibrary/linked-art-mapping/specs/md/concepts/subject_headings.md

     }
     ```

-5. If a subject heading in MARC includes a `$0` with an IRI, output an `equivalent` reference.
+7. If a 6XX field in MARC includes a `$0` with an IRI, output an `equivalent` reference.

     `13146411`